MMW Program Staff & Faculty

 -

-Eberly Barnes - Assistant Director
+Eberly Barnes - Academic Coordinator

 Eberly Barnes is the MMW Academic Coordinator for MMW 11-13.
-Dr. Barnes earned her PhD in English at St. Louis University, where she specialized in critical theory; studied the evolution of consciousness and history of rhetoric with Walter J. Ong; and wrote her dissertation on the critical history of Shakespeare’s Twelfth Night.
+Dr. Barnes earned her Ph.D. in English at St. Louis University, where she specialized in critical theory; studied the evolution of consciousness and history of rhetoric with Walter J. Ong; and wrote her dissertation on the critical history of Shakespeare’s Twelfth Night.
 In addition, she holds an MA in English from The University of Texas at Austin and a BA in English from Louisiana College.
 Her research and teaching interests include writing pedagogy; rhetoric, composition, and the writing process; writing program administration; the evolution of consciousness; sustainability, diversity, and social justice; creative non-fiction; and kinesthetic education.
 Dr. Barnes also enjoys yoga, tai chi, and exploring nature.
 In MMW, Dr. Barnes hires and trains new TAs; supervises TAs in MMW 11-13; oversees writing instruction for MMW 12-13; and manages academic integrity cases. -

-Johanna Peterson - Assistant Director
+Johanna L. Peterson - Associate Director

 -

-Edmond Chang - Lecturer
+Edmond Chang - Senior Lecturer

 Shirley Lam - Program Coordinator

 Shirley Lam was born and raised in Hong Kong.
 She received her BS in Mathematics and Computer Science from the University of California, San Diego.
 After working as a mobile app and web developer in a private school, she found her passion for student service.
 Prior to joining the MMW, Shirley worked in the Financial Aid and Scholarship Office and the Department of Mathematical Sciences.
 She likes helping others and enjoys working with faculty and staff.
-Shirley enjoys traveling, playing badminton, and watching movies in her spare time. -
+Shirley enjoys traveling, playing badminton, and watching movies in her spare time.

 MMW Departmental Faculty